-TWILIO TRANSPARENCY REPORT June 1, 2018 - December 6, 2018
+TWILIO TRANSPARENCY REPORT January 1, 2020 - June 30, 2020

 Twilio's developer ecosystem, customers and end users expect Twilio to protect their personal information, sensitive data and user privacy.
-That responsibility includes how Twilio handles government requests received.
+That responsibility includes how Twilio handles received government requests for customer information.

-This is Twilio's seventh transparency report detailing requests for customer information by municipal, state, provincial and federal governments globally for the first six months of 2018.
-As part of Twilio's commitment to the privacy of your data, and consistent with our core value of "no shenanigans", we compile this semi-annual report to provide visibility to the Twilio community around governmental requests received.
+This is Twilio's eleventh transparency report detailing requests for customer information by municipal, state, provincial and federal governments globally for the first six months of 2020.
+As part of Twilio's commitment to the privacy of your data, and consistent with our core value of "no shenanigans," we compile this semi-annual report to provide visibility to the Twilio community around governmental requests received.

-In the spirit of trust and "no shenanigans", the objective of this report is to inform you of the total volume of government requests for information received by Twilio in the preceding six month period, how Twilio responded to the requests and how often Twilio notified its users of the requests.
+In the spirit of trust and "no shenanigans," the objective of this report is to inform you of the total volume of government requests for information received by Twilio in the preceding six month period; how Twilio responded to the requests and how often Twilio notified its users of the requests.

-In the second half of 2018, Twilio received 1740 government requests for user information from government agencies in 19 countries.
-Twilio responded to 1420 of these requests and notified our customers of 140 of these requests.
+In the first half of 2020, Twilio received 1336 government requests for user information from government agencies in 22 countries.
+Twilio responded to 1025 of these requests and notified our customers of 102 of these requests.